ansible/awx/INSTALL.md

 For more on how to clone the repo, view [git clone help](https://git-scm.com/docs/git-clone).

-Once you have a local copy, run commands within the root of the project tree.
+Once you have a local copy, run the commands in the following sections from the root of the project tree.

 ### AWX branding